bingson/WinGolems/Readme.md

    </li>
    <li>
      <p><b> Configure WinGolems </b></p>
      <p> Upon first run, a new settings file will be created.
-WinGolems will search through 32 bit and 64 bit Program File directories for executable paths used to launch specific apps and modify associated file types.
-To change these settings, please open <code>config.ini</code> in any text editor and update the file path values for the following variables.
+WinGolems will search through both 32 bit and 64 bit program file folders for executable paths used to launch specific apps and modify associated file types.
+To change these settings, please open <code>config.ini</code> in a text editor and update the file path values for the following variables.

 ```
-vscode_path
-chrome_path
-word_path
-excel_path
+html_path
+doc_path
+xls_path
 ppt_path
 pdf_path
 ```